opensecuritycontroller/opensecuritycontroller.org/tutorials/openstack_workload_sfc.md

 #### 3. Update Service Function Chain using REST API by adding virtual system id of newly created Distributed Appliance
 ![Update Service Function Chain](images/update_sfc.jpg) *update api for sfc*
-* To get virtual sytemids use GET API for Distributed appliance.
+* To get virtual system id's use GET API for Distributed appliance.

 #### 4. Update the binding of security group with sfc.
 Refer step 9 described above by adding both the virtual systems in the json body, the number of virtual systems included in the json body should be equal to the number of virtual systems in sfc.